 You sit and speak against your brother; You slander your own mother's son.
 (Psalm 50:20, see also Proverbs 11:13 and 20:19)

 Another problem with social media like Facebook is that it can become addictive and encourage spending too much time on the site itself.
-Such sites can be a big time waster when one's life should be spent on other activities - such as prayer, studying the word of God, etc. After all, if someone says, "I don't have time to pray or study the Bible," but finds an hour each day to visit Twitter, etc., that person's priorities are skewed.
+Such sites can be a big time waster when one's life should be spent on other activities - such as prayer, studying the word of God, and so on.
+After all, if someone says, "I don't have time to pray or study the Bible," but finds an hour each day to visit Twitter, etc., that person's priorities are skewed.
 Using social sites can at times be beneficial or even good to a degree.
 But, if we spend too much time on them, it's wrong.

 There is a third problem, though subtle, that social sites can feed into.
 They can encourage interacting with others mainly or solely through electronic means rather than with face-to-face contact.
 Our relationships can become superficial if we primarily interact with people online and not in person.

-There is one text that might relate directly to the Internet, modern telecommunications (including television and radio), and maybe even to Twitter, Facebook and others: "But you, Daniel, shut up the words, and seal the book until the time of the end; many shall run to and fro, and knowledge shall increase."
-(Daniel 12:4)
+There is one text that might relate directly to the Internet, modern telecommunications (including television and radio), and maybe even to Twitter, Facebook and others: "But you, Daniel, shut up the words, and seal the book until the time of the end; many shall run to and fro, and knowledge shall increase" (Daniel 12:4).

 This scripture may have a dual meaning.
 It could refer to knowledge of the Bible increasing as the meaning of Daniel's prophecies became more clear over the centuries as they were fulfilled.
 But it could also refer to human knowledge in general increasing at a fast pace - a pace made possible by the computer revolution.
 Furthermore, since we now have relatively cheap transportation like cars and planes, people are literally running to and fro around the world.